jmjuanes/fasta-tools/README.md

-# fasta-tools
+# Fasta Tools

-Tools for work with FASTA/FASTQ files
+Tools for work with FASTA/FASTQ files (Bioinformatics).